Daniel-Szego/Hashmatrix/README.md

  - Account address is the public key
  - Account owner is the private key
  - Accounts are added to the chain indirectly, as they are referred by the transactions
+ - Account types are introduced: 3 charcters, providing the possibility for multiply cryptoassets

  Transactions:
  - Three kind of a transactions